splunk/public-o11y-docs/gdi/opentelemetry/collector-windows/install-windows-msi.rst

     *   - ``SPLUNK_COLLECTD_DIR``
         - The path to the collectd config directory for the Smart Agent.
 For example, ``/usr/lib/splunk-otel-collector/agent-bundle/run/collectd``
         - Optional.
-Only added if passed to MsiExec command.
+Only added if passed to msiexec command.

     *   - ``SPLUNK_CONFIG``
         - Destination path of the Collector custom configuration file.